toeverything/AFFiNE/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

+## Free trial

+You can request a free trial of AFFiNE Ultimate [on our website](https://github.com/toeverything/AFFiNE/pkgs/container/affine-self-hosted).

 ## Hiring

 Some amazing companies including AFFiNE are looking for developers!
 Are you interested in helping build with AFFiNE and/or its partners?
 Check out some of the latest [jobs available](./docs/jobs/summary.md).